-The basic premise of the CFR Part 11 summary is simple: the data and electronic signatures used in any business efforts need to be secure and need to follow all of the guidelines of this compliance code.
-The manifestation is more than a digital signature or key—it is an actual physical representation of a wet signature and it has to meet all of the criteria in order to be proven compliant and legally binding.
+The CFR Part 11 summary essentially states that any data and electronic signatures used in business must be secure and comply with the FDA’s Part 11 statute guidelines.
+This means that a digital signature alone is not enough – it must be a physical representation of a wet signature and meet all of the necessary criteria to be legally binding and considered compliant.

 In addition, all electronic records must be stored according to the regulation in a validated, secure system that has met all of the compliance markers set forth by the FDA in the code that was established in 1997.
 Life sciences organizations utilizing electronic systems for learning and training, data storage and record keeping, and other operations and functions will need to familiarize themselves with CFR Part 11 and how it impacts their business.

 Does 21 CFR Part 11 Apply to You?

 The first step in the process for any company is to determine whether this statute even applies to them and their digital efforts.
 Some companies will attempt to keep their “master records” on paper and then assume that means that they don’t have to worry about Part 11 compliance.
 In fact, that actually makes things much more difficult.

 “Any combination of text, graphics, data, audio, pictorial, or other information representation in digital form that is created, modified, maintained, archived, retrieved, or distributed by a computer system.”